 Firstly, let’s talk a little about Poly Wrap before the friendly alternative Paper Wrap Solution.

 The publishing industry comes under fire for continuing to use a poly wrap to handing their mailing needs.
 In general store sales in some cases too.
 This shows the importance of sending your mail eco-friendly from your chosen mailing house.

 Single-use plastics aren’t just an issue for the oceans and endanger the lives of thousands of species, but they are an eyesore too.

-While there are biodegradable options, when compared with the speed at which paper can be recycled, it is evident that paper wrap mailing packs is the superior option.
+While there are biodegradable options, when compared with the speed at which paper can be recycled, it is evident that paper wrap mailing packs are the superior option.

-There are some restrictive rules when it comes to recycling plastics in the UK in general.
+There are some restrictive rules regarding recycling plastics in the UK in general.

 So replacing poly wrapping is in the best interest of both the business using them and the environment.